Introduction

 Immune function

-A study comparing regular winter swimmers who practiced more than once per week to non-habitual swimmers showed that resting concentrations of some white blood cells such as leukocytes and monocytes were higher compared to the non-habitual swimmers.[62]
-Additionally, a study found regular winter swimming may decrease respiratory tract infections by 40 percent.[63]
+A study comparing regular winter swimmers who practiced more than once per week to non-habitual swimmers showed that resting concentrations of some white blood cells, such as leukocytes and monocytes, were higher than that of non-habitual swimmers.
+Additionally, a study found regular winter swimming may decrease respiratory tract infections by 40 percent.[61]
 These studies bolster anecdotal claims shared among communities of winter swimmers that they experience fewer colds and influenza.

 While these studies indicate that cold exposure can boost some immune cells in younger people, future studies are needed to determine the effects in older people and whether the increase in immune cell number is associated with improved health.